gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 \normalsize

-\indent One final plot of the fitted values from this additive model in Figure \@ref(fig:Figure4-17) hopefully crystallizes the implications of an additive model and reinforces that this model creates and assumes that the differences across levels of one variable are the same regardless of the level of the other variable and that this creates parallel lines.
-The difference between ``cigbuy`` levels across all income groups is a drop in -0.106 points.
+\indent One final plot of the fitted values from this additive model in Figure \@ref(fig:Figure4-20) hopefully crystallizes the implications of an additive model and reinforces that this model creates and assumes that the differences across levels of one variable are the same regardless of the level of the other variable and that this creates parallel lines.
+The difference between ``cigbuy`` levels across all income groups is a drop in -0.011 points.
 The income groups have the same differences regardless of cigarette buying or not, with income group 5 much higher than the other four groups.
+The minor differences in cigarette purchasing and large p-value for it controlled for income group suggest that we could also refine the model further and drop the ``cigbuy`` additive term and just focus on the income groups as a predictor -- and this takes us right back to a One-Way ANOVA model so is not repeated here.

-(ref:fig4-17) Illustration of the results from Table \@ref(tab:Table4-2) showing the combined impacts of the components of the additive model for ``prodebt``.
+(ref:fig4-20) Illustration of the results from Table \@ref(tab:Table4-2) showing the combined impacts of the components of the additive model for ``prodebt``.
 Panel (a) uses income groups on the x-axis and different lines for cigarette buyers (1) or not (0).